pranavakadiyala/Portfolio/final-project-part-one.md

 # The data

-> A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.

 I will rely on a  various data sources from the National Centre for Education Statistics (NCES) part of the Department of Education.
 NCES publishes data on education within the United States.
 I will primarily use the following three surveys from the NCES:
 * School pulse data
 * School pre-assessment data
 * School monthly data in spring 2021

 What are the major features?
 What is the timeline?
 What is the unit of analysis?

-> A link to the publicly-accessible datasets you plan on using, or a link to a copy of the data you've uploaded to your Github repository, Box account or other publicly-accessible location.
-Using a datasource that is already publicly accessible is highly encouraged.
-If you anticipate using a data source other than something that would be publicly available please talk to me first.

 | Name | URL | Description |
 |------|-----|-------------|